| Looking

 Our Conservation Policy |

-the water after catching.
-Grab ONE quick photo, but do not put the fish
+after catching.
+Grab ONE quick photo, but do not

-barbless as it reduces the mortality rate when catching and releasing
+it reduces the mortality rate when catching and

 |